TexasCryptoSolutions/SomeGreatWordlist/README.md

-#**Some Great Wordlist**
+# Some Great Wordlist

-This is a small but useful collection of great wordlist that can cut down on pentesting by vectorizing pasword generation to crack any hash.
+##This is a small but useful collection of great wordlist that can cut down on pentesting by vectorizing pasword generation to crack any hash.
--

 A great way to use these is with hashcat in a Hybrid attack
 >$./hashcat64.bin -a 6 -m 15200 example.dict ?d?d?d?d